 In its compensation review process, the Compensation Committee considers whether our compensation program serves the best interests of our stockholders.
-At the 2020 Annual Meeting of Stockholders, over 94% of the votes cast (excluding abstentions and broker non-votes) were in favor of the advisory vote ("say on pay") to approve executive compensation.
+At the 2020 Annual Meeting of Stockholders where our last say on pay vote was held, over 94% of the votes cast (excluding abstentions and broker non-votes) were in favor of the advisory vote ("say on pay") to approve executive compensation.
 In addition, underscoring their faith in the compensation decisions of our board of directors, at the 2017 Annual Meeting of Stockholders, our stockholders approved holding such future say on pay votes on a triennial, as opposed to annual, basis.
-Accordingly, our next say on pay vote will be held in 2023.
 The Compensation Committee considered these outcomes and believes that they conveyed our stockholders' strong support of the Compensation Committee's decisions and the existing executive compensation programs at a macro level.
-Our largest stockholder, which holds approximately 30.62% of our outstanding shares, has voted in favor of our say on pay proposal each year that a vote has been held.
+Our largest stockholder, which holds 30% of our outstanding shares, has voted in favor of our say on pay proposal each year that a vote has been held.
 Every year, we endeavor to have discussions with some of our institutional investors in order to better understand their views on our compensation practices and structure.
 The Compensation Committee carefully considers this feedback, which was a significant factor in prompting the key characteristics of our executive compensation program outlined in the box at the beginning of this Compensation Discussion and Analysis.

-Following the 2020 advisory vote and discussions with stockholders in 2019, 2020 and 2021, the Compensation Committee decided to retain the core design of our executive compensation programs for 2020, 2021 and 2022, as it believes the programs continue to attract, retain and appropriately incentivize senior management, and have the strong support of our stockholders based on the most recent advisory vote.
+Following the 2020 advisory vote and discussions with stockholders in 2020, 2021 and 2022, the Compensation Committee decided to retain the core design of our executive compensation programs for 2022 and 2023, as it believes the programs continue to attract, retain and appropriately incentivize senior management, and have the strong support of our stockholders based on the most recent advisory vote.
 Additionally, we believe that our stockholders' election in 2017 to hold triennial, instead of annual, advisory votes to approve executive compensation demonstrates our stockholders' ongoing confidence in the appropriateness and effectiveness of our executive compensation program.
 The Compensation Committee will continue to consider the results from future advisory votes on executive compensation, as well as feedback from stockholders throughout the course of each year.
 Based on the foregoing, we believe our programs are effectively designed and continue to be aligned with the interests of our stockholders.